 Still a pretty savvy technologist myself and a long-time Apple fan, never having owned any other computer, I experience every day how Tim Cook’s poor leadership is destroying the premium experience of Apple.
 Not just from the macro-economic perspective as referenced above, but also from an attention to detail that made Apple the high-price/high-value provider of technology in the first place.

-For Tim, the most significant task ahead is to secure the renewal of Apple, to look inward and focus on building great new products that serve the evolving needs of its patrons.
+For Tim, the most significant task ahead is to secure Apple’s renewal, look inward, and focus on building great new products that serve the evolving needs of its patrons.

-Technology companies, by their instant global reach, indeed have a wide-open opportunity to reshape how policy is supposed to work.
+By their instant global reach, technology companies indeed have a wide-open opportunity to reshape how policy is supposed to work.
 But they cannot and shall not, as they do now, be allowed to produce totalitarian monisms that deflate the innate plurality of humanity.
 They must not be allowed to create infantile systems worse than our aging constitutional systems patched up with endless proverbial band-aids.

 So, Tim, when you are indeed a leader interested in creating a better world with technology, sign up to my masterclass to erase the superfluous “r” in the last name you deserve today.